cardano-foundation/cardano-deposit-wallet/site/docs/src/installation/package.md

 ```bash
 export PACKAGED_FOR=macos-intel
 ```
-> ATM the invocation for the dposit wallet differs between released package and
+> ATM the invocation for the deposit wallet differs between released package and
 > the unreleased one.
 The released package is invoked with `cardano-deposit` and
 > the unreleased one is invoked with `cardano-deposit-wallet`.
 To be fixed after release